dchud/warehousing-course/README-vm-installation.txt

 Look for the section in the middle of the file, among the other commented-out bits, that includes:

-   "# vb.gui = true"
+   # vb.gui = true

 Right around there in the file, insert the following (and don't comment it):

    config.vm.provider "virtualbox" do |v|
      v.gui = true